Three Common Kentucky Grasshoppers and Their Natural Enemies

 The red locust mite, a natural enemy of all life stages of grasshoppers, causes a great deal of mortality in the two-striped grasshopper because it is one of the first species to to emerge in the spring and it matures more quickly than other grasshoppers (see Natural Controls).

 Similar to the redlegged and differential grasshopper, the two-striped grasshopper is found upon bottom lands, along the edges of cultivated fields, at the margins of woodlands, and on shaded mountain slopes.
-Unlike the redlegged grasshopper, the two-striped can be found in both moist and dry locations.
+Unlike the redlegged grasshopper, the two-striped are found in both moist and dry locations.
 The female seems to prefer compacted soil, such as that found along roadsides, as a site for egg laying.

 DIFFERENTIAL GRASSHOPPER Melanoplus differentialis (Thomas)